 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-Pastrami, a cherished deli favorite, is seasoned, cured, and smoked beef brisket, offering a tantalizingly flavor and tender texture.
+Pastrami, a cherished deli favorite, is seasoned, cured, and smoked beef brisket, offering an incredible flavor and tender texture.
 Pastrami is great with sauerkraut, makes a fabulous sandwich, and also creates the backbone of a yummy hash.
-We at Juice of Seven Lemons like to steer clear of preservatives when we can, so we decided to test and create a new recipe for homemade pastrami without nitrites or nitrates.

 This delectable meat has a rich history, originating from Romanian and Turkish origins before becoming a New York deli staple.
-According to TASTE’s, The Brief History of Pastrami, as pastrami migrated from country to country, the recipe evolved to include other steps that enhanced preservation.
+According to TASTE’s, The Brief History of Pastrami, the recipe evolved as pastrami migrated from country to country.
+Other steps were added to enhance preservation.
 With the evolution of curing pastrami, pink curing salt #1 was introduced into the pastrami process at some point.

 Understanding Nitrates and Nitrites